facelessuser/coloraide/docs/src/markdown/color.md

 ```

 Use of `*` with `deregister` will remove all plugins.
 Use of `category:*` will remove all plugins of that category.
-This is in case a user wishes to build up a color class's plugins from scratch.
-This may be useful if there is a desire
-to explicitly define allowed plugins and exclude any unknown, new ones that may become available.